First impressions impact business partnerships in positive and negative ways, possibly even torpedoing a promising opportunity.

 Show, Don’t Tell

 Pictures speak a thousand words, but so can other multimedia elements.
-Videos and simple animations are ideal for keeping your audiences interested because people think visually, with images being processed sixty thousand times faster than text.
+Videos and simple animations are ideal for keeping your audiences interested because people think visually, with images being processed 60,000 times faster than text.

 Why waste a hundred words spread across two slides for something that can be explained by one image, graph, chart, or video?